 Part of what propelled me back into photography (after my programming stint) was the realization that a properly mounted and framed photograph was a finished product; and that there was a good chance that I would get more satisfaction from this bit of art then weeks or years of managing programmers or compromising on movie scripts.
 The photograph existed whether anyone liked it or not.
 Whether anyone saw it.
 No matter.
 It existed.
 It was complete.
 Photographs don’t need a committee of producers or vice-presidents to give their approval.
-You can post a web image that gets generates thankful comments from people around the world.
-For example, I currently have over a million followers on Google Plus, and these are viewers that understand and appreciate the images – and they are from every corner of the world.

 Where did you study black and white photography?

 I didn’t attend any photography school or work under the tutorship of any established photographers.
 What I know has been learned through trial and error.
 I did spend two years at NYU Graduate School of Film and Television where I learned a great deal about lighting techniques from a fine Hungarian cameraman, Other than that, I am self taught.

 I don’t believe that you need to go to school to learn photography.
 It is more important to have something interesting to say about life, or if not interesting funny.
 When people ask me about where to study photography, I tell them to study literature or music instead.